gofynd/example-extension-java-react/README.md

 ```shell
 fdk extension init --template java-react
 ```
-Enter your preferred extension name and type, and you are all set.
+Enter your preferred extension name and extension type, and you are all set.

 ## Local Development
 To start local development, execute the following command: